behnoudshafizadeh/License-Plate-Detection-using-Raspberry-PI-YOLOV3-/README.md

 # License-Plate-Detection-using-Raspberry-PI4-YOLOV3
-Iranian ALPR  task using YOLOV3 on Raspberry-Pi
+Iranian ALPR  task using YOLOV3 (Pytorch)  on Raspberry-Pi 4